deanturpin/superdean.com/watchmaker.md

 # Watchmaker resources

-"Do better if possible and that is always possible.": François-Constantin to Jacques-Barthélémi Vacheron
+"Do better if possible and that is always possible" -- François-Constantin to Jacques-Barthélémi Vacheron

 ![Exploded view of a movement](mech.jpg)